-In certain situations pool water can be so dirty that the water is not worth filtering or simply cannot be filtered clean.
-These situations are often related to a pool being left open during the winter, the construction process, a flooding event, or an extreme algae infestation.
+In certain situations swimming pool water can be so dirty that the water is not worth filtering or simply cannot be filtered clean.
+These situations are often related to a swimming pool being left open during the winter, the construction process, a flooding event, or an extreme algae infestation.

 When it is time to vacuum to waste there are few steps to follow:

 - Make sure that the water is settled out.
 After the winter when all the debris has settled for several months is usually when vacuuming to waste comes into play.
-Otherwise use a sequestering product such as Revive or Super Floc as directed to get all of the debris to collect and fall to the bottom of the floor.
+Otherwise, use a sequestering product such as Revive or Super Floc as directed to get all the debris to collect and fall to the bottom of the floor.
 This will require an overnight settle period.

 - Remove the filter media so the canister is empty.
 Replace the lid on the filter.

 - Open the 'Drain to waste' valve to Open so no water can go through to the heater or chlorinator and instead is diverted to waste.

 - Attach a hose to the 'drain to waste' valve if desired so as not to flood the equipment area or basement.

 - Connect your vacuum hose and head to the vacuum pole and plate as normal being careful not to stir up the debris off the floor.

 - Turn on the pump and prime it up as normal.
 Draw from the skimmer only with the main drains OFF.